What is acne treatment?

 Once the acne is under control, it is important to continue a daily maintenance routine to prevent further breakouts.

-Dr. Brooks strives to educate Boise residents about the causes, symptoms, and types of acne.
+Dr. Brooks and Sammy strive to educate Boise residents about the causes, symptoms, and types of acne.
 There are acne treatment options during pregnancy that she details clearly with the patient before starting any medications, as many acne treatments are not safe during pregnancy or breastfeeding.

 Request an appointment at Boise Dermatology

 To assess your options for acne treatment, request an appointment at Boise Dermatology & Medspa online or by phone at (208) 888-0660.